-I’ve been teaching people to make homemade yogurt for six years now (saving hundreds, if not a thousand dollars per year on my food budget!!), and I know that while not everyone has time to make their own (about 20-40 minutes a week), I still maintain that there’s no (good) excuse for not just buying it from the store.
+I’ve been teaching people to make homemade yogurt for over six years now (saving hundreds, if not a thousand dollars per year on my food budget!!), and I know that while not everyone has time to make their own (about 20-40 minutes a week), I still maintain that there’s no (good) excuse for not just buying it from the store.

 I’m tired of hearing people proliferate the lie that commercial yogurt is DEAD.

 Just because it’s in a package in the store doesn’t always mean that it is a highly processed, awful, food-like substance not to be touched with a ten foot pole if you care about your family.

 It’s easy for real food blog readers to become over-skeptical about the entire world, really, with all the things you’re told to “beware” of these days.

 And it’s true that food processing has done little good for our health as a culture.

 But not everything in the grocery store will be for your ultimate ruin!

 Here’s the thing – Yes, store yogurt is made from pasteurized milk, just like ice cream and cheese and every other commercial dairy product.

 But then it’s cultured.
 With live cultures.